 Then, I cut a piece of embroidery floss about 18 inches long and separated two pieces for sewing.
 Finally, I pulled the knotted thread through the thread conditioner to help prevent knots.

-I sewed an X to hold on the heart and white square for the stamp.
+I sewed an X to hold on the heart and a white square for the stamp.

 Then, I added the blanket stitch around the top flap, side flaps (omitting the areas covered by the folds), and the bottom flap.